 Saudi Arabia Finally Opens Borders To Qatar

 Saudi Arabia and Qatar are in talks to end a diplomatic dispute that’s been ongoing since 2017 when Saudi Arabia, the United Arab Emirates, Bahrain, and Egypt imposed a diplomatic, trade, and travel embargo on Qatar.
-Both the United States and Kuwait have worked with Saudi Arabia and Qatar to end the dispute.
-Now, Saudi Arabia finally reopened its land, sea, and most importantly – air borders to Qatar.
+Both the United States and Kuwait have worked with Saudi Arabia and Qatar to end the dispute and it looks like they are very close to a final agreement.

 The Four Arab States Impose Sanctions on Qatar

 Saudi Arabia, the United Arab Emirates, Egypt, and Bahrain imposed sanctions on Qatar back in June of 2017.
 The four Arab countries accused Qatar of financing militant groups and having alleged ties to Iran.
 Qatar heavily denied these accusations.

 The anti-Qatar states gave a list of 13 demands for Doha to fulfill in order to resolve the issues, which Doha denied claiming an attack on the countries sovereignty.
 As a consequence of these sanctions, Qatar was banned from Saudi Arabia, the United Arab Emirates, Egypt, and Bahrain airspace, making it very difficult for Qatar Airways.
 The airline was forced to make very long routes around the Arabian Peninsula in order to avoid the neighboring airspace.
 One of the biggest sources of revenue for Qatar were flights to and from Saudi Arabia, almost a fifth of all income, making this ban a huge financial hit for the airline as well.